oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 using your app may have limited or sometimes no access to the internet, a PWA is likely the best option.
-While it may not perform as seamlessly as a native app without internet access, people can download a PWA onto their phone and access the content without a Wi-Fi or data connection.
+While it may not perform as seamlessly as a native app without internet access, people can download a PWA onto their phone and access the content without an internet connection.

 Accessing an RWA requires opening a browser, but people can access a PWA via an icon on their phone's home screen just like they do with a native mobile app.